One Day in Glasgow Best Things To Do by JetSettingFools.com

 Things To Do in Glasgow: How To Spend One Day in Glasgow, Scotland

-We share a pin-drop to each sight so you can easily route yourself from one to the next.
-To save time (and your feet!), we also recommend using the Glasgow Underground on two occasions (which we note in the itinerary).
-Additionally, we share a complete Map of Glasgow Attractions at the end of the article.
+We share a pin-drop to each spot so you can easily route yourself from one to the next.
+To save time, we recommend using the Glasgow Underground on two occasions.
+You’ll find a complete Map of Glasgow Attractions at the end of the article.

-Save, Pin or Bookmark this Glasgow Travel Guide to plan your trip to Scotland!
+Save, Pin or Bookmark this Glasgow Travel Guide for your trip to Scotland!

 #1 Glasgow Cathedral